 The trick is to not just pick any colors.
 Put some thought into your choices.
 Luckily, there are a few tools that can help you here.
 We are going to look at these tools, a few examples and color meanings in order to set up your palette.

 The first step is to select about 4 to 6 photos that truly represent your brand.
-Pick photos from your property that you feel like are very typical.
+Pick photos from your property that you feel are very typical.
 Or, if you are a restaurant, you might also want to look at your food and/or drinks.
-I advice to pick photos that you have taken yourself or could have taken yourself.
+I advise to pick photos that you have taken yourself or could have taken yourself.
 Why?
 Because it’s likely that these are also the kind of photos you will take in the future.

 - Make sure you have your photos ready to be uploaded.
 Collect them in 1 folder on your computer.
 If their size is bigger than 5MB, I recommend you to first resize them with https://bulkresizephotos.com/.
 I’ve had coolors.com give me the error ‘not a valid image’ when my photos exceeded 5MB.